tugot17/pmpp/chapter-5/README.md

 ## Code

-In this chapter, we implemented the tiled matrix multiplication algorithm.
-To run the experiments, just execute:
+In this chapter we implmented the tiled matrix multiplication algorithm.
+To run the experiments just execute:

 ```bash
 cd code